 where Y{it} stands for irregularities in PPP loans defined in the ways described earlier.
-In addition to our treatment indicator (T_i^0), we include the indicator variable Phase2 $t$, equal to 1 for loans in phase 2 of the program, 0 otherwise.
+In addition to our treatment indicator ($Exposedfirms_i$), we include the indicator variable Phase2 $t$, equal to 1 for loans in phase 2 of the program, 0 otherwise.
 The parameter of interest is γ , which captures the impact of the screening requirement for firms whose previous loan amount indicates that they were subject to it.
-We consider specifications of our model with fixed effects (α_i), which we specify at the firm level.
+Firm fixed effects (α_i) are included to control for any firm-specific unobserved heterogeneity.
 Standard errors (e{it}) are clustered at the firm level.